faithcomesbyhearing/BiblePublisher/README.md

 Some novel differences that one must know.
 1. To open a database simply type: sqlite3 filename
 2. To see a list of tables, type: .tables
-3. To see a description of one table, type: .schema tableName
+3. To see a description of a table, type: .schema tableName
 4. To exit sqlite, type: .exit

 ## TBD